ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Packages.md

 ---
 layout: default
-title: Python Packages
+title: Basics of Python
-nav_order: 3
+nav_order: 2
 ---
+# Python is a powerful programming language that is free to download and use.
+* If you want your own installation, check out [Anaconda](https://www.anaconda.com/products/individual)
+  * It will install most commonly used python packages and set everything up for you.

+### GIS w/ Python: Resources:

+* A great place to go if you're having issues with python is [Stack Overflow](https://stackoverflow.com/)
+	* Its a popular forum where you can search, post, and answer coding questions.
+* A related site that is more GIS focused site is [Stack Exchnage](https://gis.stackexchange.com/)

 # Python relies on a series of packages (aka libraries) to handle different tasks

 * Packages are collections of code that are designed specifically for performing different tasks, e.g.: Plottoing, Statistics, Linear Algebra, etc.

-* This server has every package we need already installed on it.
-  * If you want to install python on your own computer.
-I recomemend you use check out: [Anaconda](https://www.anaconda.com/products/individual)
-  * It will install most commonly used python packages and set everything up for you.

 ## We'll be workng with the following packages today
 * [numpy](https://numpy.org/doc/stable/)